-Redicarr Clough, Dark Peak
+Redicarr Clough and characteristic heather moorland with areas of bracken, Dark Peak.

 Description

 Physical and functional links to other National Character Areas

 Forming the southernmost limit of the Pennines, this National Character Area (NCA) forms part of an important ecological and geological network with the greater mass of the Pennines to the north.
 There are strong physical and ecological links between this upland NCA and the adjacent lowlands, in particular through the rivers and streams which drain the upland plateau and provide water to major rivers and river systems and flood mitigation to urban areas in downstream NCAs such as the Mersey Valley and the Trent Valley Washlands.